sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/troubleshooting.md

 If the SidecarTridge TOS takes the power from the Atari ST it will not be recognized by the host computer and the device will start working in the TOS emulator mode and not in the mass storage mode.
 To solve this issue, double check that your Atari ST is powered off when you connect the SidecarTridge TOS to the Atari ST.

+### When I copy a TOS image to the SidecarTridge TOS, the file is not recognized or stored correctly

+The host computers implement in the external storage devices a cache mechanism that can cause the file to be stored incorrectly.
+To solve this issue, eject the SidecarTridge TOS volume ALWAYS from the host computer when you finish copying the TOS images.

+## Atari ST Issues

 ### The Atari ST does not boot when the SidecarTridge TOS is connected

 Ensure that the TOS images are correctly flashed on the SidecarTridge TOS: